 ** Information on diet was obtained from Cathy Johnson-Delaney, DVM

 The most common problems seen in gliders are associated with dietary deficiencies of protein and calcium.
 These deficiencies result from feeding the improper diet.
-Because sugar gliders resemble rodents, (flying squirrels), new owners are incorrectly instructed to feed their glider rodent blocks, seeds and vegetable material only.
-In reality, gliders eat both fruits and vegetables as well as animal protein such as insects. (see diet).
-Calcium deficiency may present as loss of appetite, muscle weakness, tremors, abnormal heart rate and rhythm and lameness due to broken bones.
+Because sugar gliders resemble rodents (flying squirrels), new owners are incorrectly instructed to feed their glider rodent blocks, seeds and vegetable material only.
+In reality, gliders eat both fruits and vegetables as well as animal protein such as insects. (see diet) Calcium deficiency may present as loss of appetite, muscle weakness, tremors, abnormal heart rate and rhythm and lameness due to broken bones.
 Fractures of the spine may occur resulting in paralysis.
 If changes associated with low calcium are recognized early and treated appropriately with dietary supplementation and correction these pets may recover to normal.
 Failure to correct the problem usually results in death.
 Protein and vitamin deficiencies can result in poor function of the immune system, cataracts, seizures, star gazing, loss of appetite and weight loss.
 Monitor your pet closely when outside of the cage.
 Trauma associated with cat and dog attacks is common and can be fatal.
-In addition, due to the small size of your glider, it may easily escape in to small under cabinets, appliances and under doors to the outside.
+In addition, due to the small size of your glider, it may easily escape in to small under cabinets, appliances and underneath doors to the outside.